 All train employees need mechanical ability.

-Workers in railroad occupations generally need a high school diploma and several months of on-the-job training.
+Workers in railroad occupations typically need a high school diploma or equivalent and several months of on-the-job training.

-Rail yard engineers and signal and switch operators also receive on-the-job training, generally through a company training program.
+Rail yard engineers and signal and switch operators also receive on-the-job training, typically through a company training program.
 This program may last a few weeks to a few months, depending on the company and the complexity of the job.
-The program may include some time in a classroom and some hands-on experience under the direction of an experienced employee.
+The program may include both classroom instruction and hands-on training under the direction of an experienced employee.

 Work Experience in a Related Occupation

-Most locomotive engineers first work as conductors for several years.
+Most locomotive engineers first work as conductors or yardmasters for several years.

 Licenses, Certifications, and Registrations

-Locomotive engineers must be certified by the Federal Railroad Administration (FRA).
-The certification, conducted by the railroad that employs them, involves a written knowledge test, a skills test, and a supervisor determining that the engineer understands all physical aspects of the particular route on which he or she will be operating.
+Locomotive engineers and conductors must be certified by the Federal Railroad Administration (FRA).
+The certifications, conducted by the railroad that employs them, involve a written knowledge test, a skills test, and a supervisor determination that the engineer or conductor understands all physical aspects of the particular route on which he or she will be operating.

-An experienced engineer who changes routes must be recertified for the new route.
-Even engineers who do not switch routes must be recertified every few years.
+Engineers who change routes must be recertified for the new route.
+Even engineers and conductors who do not switch routes must be recertified every few years.